harman29/LF/README.md

 	Your code has been rated at 10.00/10 (previous run: 10.00/10, +0.00) No config file found, using default configuration
     Process finished with exit code 0

-#### P.S All the project was developed in pycharm in Windows, including the tests and check for lint errors after which it was also tested to work on Linux machines.
+## Misc Note:
+    ▪ Tests were developed in pycharm on windows, test output attached is also from Windows run.
+    ▪ All packages were installed in pycharm using pycharm IDE ▪ It was made sure that tests are also able to run on Linux platform, instructions for installating packages are based on Linux(Ubuntu 18.04)
+    ▪ requirements.txt was generating using pip freeze